2022 Argyll and Bute Council election: Proposed boundary changes

 Following the passing of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and Comhairle nan Eilean Siar.
 The Act allowed single- or two-member wards to be created to provide better representation of island communities.
 New ward boundaries were proposed by Boundaries Scotland in 2021 which would have increased the number of wards by one to 12 but reduced the number of councillors by two to 34.
 Two new two-member, island-only wards would have been created to represent Islay, Jura and Colonsay and Mull, Iona, Coll and Tiree.
 As a result, the Kintyre peninsula would have been represented by a single ward instead of multiple wards which cover a mix of mainland and island communities.

 The proposals would have made no changes to the boundaries or numbers of councillors in Cowal; Dunoon and Lomond North.
-The boundaries in Isle of Bute would have remained the same but the number of councillors would have been reduced from three to two.
-Minimal changes would have been made to the boundaries of Helensburgh Central and Helensburgh and Lomond South but the number of councillors in Helensburgh Central would have been reduced by one from four to three.
-Oban would have been placed in its own ward with four members and a new two-member Lorn ward including the inhabited island of Lismore would have been created.
+The boundaries in Isle of Bute would have remained the same, but the number of councillors would have been reduced from three to two.
+Minimal changes would have been made to the boundaries of Helensburgh Central and Helensburgh and Lomond South, but the number of councillors in Helensburgh Central would have been reduced by one from four to three.
+Oban would have been placed in its own ward with four members, and a new two-member Lorn ward including the inhabited island of Lismore would have been created.
 However, the proposals in Argyll and Bute were rejected by the Scottish Parliament and the 11 wards created under the Local Governance (Scotland) Act 2004 remained in place.

+Candidates

+The total number of candidates increased from 77 in 2017 to 79.
+The number of independent candidates—25—outstripped any individual party but fell by four from the previous election.
+The SNP and Conservatives both stood 13 candidates; more than any other party.
+The SNP's total was a reduction of three from the previous election whereas the Conservatives increased their number by two.
+Both the Liberal Democrats and Labour increased their number of candidates by one from the previous election—standing 11 and eight respectively—while the Greens stood five candidates, two more than five years previous.
+For the first time, the Independence for Scotland Party (ISP) (two), the Scottish Family Party (one) and the Alba Party (one) fielded candidates in an Argyll and Bute election.
+Unlike the 2017 election, the UK Independence Party (UKIP) did not field any candidates.